tompreston/twitterclean/README.md

 A simple tweet cleaner for displaying tweets at public events.

-Uses Django 1.2.3 (shouldn't be too difficult to port to another version, just fiddling with some of the settings).
+Uses Django 1.2.3 (shouldn't be too difficult to port to another version, just fiddling with some of the settings.py).
 To install Django 1.2.3:

     pip install Django=1.2.3